 Corporate entities will often structure their business affairs so that a separate single-purpose corporation holds registered title to real estate as a “bare trustee” or “nominee” for the beneficial owner.
 In British Columbia, this ownership structure is common as it can prevent a future Property Transfer Tax liability for the purchaser.
 If the beneficial owner sells its beneficial interest in the real property together with its shares in the nominee / bare trustee corporation, the purchaser will acquire legal and beneficial title to the real property without triggering the Property Transfer Tax liability because the transaction does not involve a registered transfer.

 Financing the purchase and development of real estate in Canada can be structured in a variety of ways, but the primary security documents involved are essentially the same as other common law jurisdictions.
 The primary security documents are the mortgage and assignment of rents, and additional security can be provided through general security agreements and other charges on personal property, personal guarantees and conditional assignment of material contracts.

 For Additional Regulatory information, please visit

+I now have offices in Vancouver, Burnaby, West Vancouver and Richmond.
 Contact me and my professional network of Lawyers, Accountants and Mortgage Brokers can assist you in being a part of the Amazing Vancouver Landscape!